Help to Buy Mortgage Advice in Lincoln

-Since the introduction of the Governments Help to Buy scheme in October 2013 there has been an increasing number of first-time buyers getting on, and second-time buyers moving up the property ladder.
-Overall, confidence in the housing market seems to be increasing, also, there seems more activity in the mortgage market, especially with New Build homes.
+Since the introduction of the Governments Help to Buy scheme in October 2013 there has been an increasing number of First Time Buyers getting.
+Overall, confidence in the housing market seems to be increasing, also, there seems more activity in the mortgage market, especially with new build homes.

 Don’t be fooled by your builder in thinking you have to do your mortgage through them!
 We are not tied to any estate agent, builder or bank and have no vested interests.

 Contact us to discuss your eligibility and look into your mortgage options.

 How does the Help to Buy: Equity Loan Scheme work?